Quentin-Francavilla/MUL_my_rpg/README.md

 ## Authors

-Project made in 2019 by [LOMBARDO Lucas](https://www.linkedin.com/in/lucas-lombardo-173062187/), WEISSBECK Stéphane, [RAILLON Lilian](https://www.linkedin.com/in/lilian-raillon-190a4a177/) et [FRANCAVILLA Quentin](https://www.linkedin.com/in/quentin-francavilla-585106179/)
+Project made in 2019 by [LOMBARDO Lucas](https://www.linkedin.com/in/lucas-lombardo-173062187/), WEISSBECK Stéphane, [RAILLON Lilian](https://www.linkedin.com/in/lilian-raillon-190a4a177/) and [FRANCAVILLA Quentin](https://www.linkedin.com/in/quentin-francavilla-585106179/)